muratk5n/thirdwave/en/tweets/2022/week48.md

 Penrose says when you plot CMB intensity against each frequency you get Planck blackbody curve that means early universe must have had thermal equilibrium.
 But thermal equilibrium means by definition maximum random state...
-Wasn't the universe supposed to *toward* disorder, and not start from one?
+Wasn't the universe supposed to go *toward* disorder, and not start from one?

 <img width="340" src="twimg/Fi5am2kXwAAEHF-.png"/>